Institutional Review Board

 We continually streamline the process; a complete proposal now includes only two main components:

-(2) CITI or equivalent Human Subjects training
+(2) CITI or equivalent Human Subjects training.
+There is no need to submit CITI certificates once completed.

 Proposals with missing documents/signatures or not emailed as ONE .doc file will not be reviewed.